Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 The best tools to generate, validate, and monitor schema

-You’ll move faster and make fewer mistakes if you treat structured data for SEO like a pipeline: generate the JSON-LD, validate it for both eligibility and syntax, then monitor at scale.
-Here are the tools that make that workflow painless.
+You'll move faster and make fewer mistakes if you treat structured data for SEO like a pipeline: generate the JSON-LD, validate it for both eligibility and syntax, then monitor at scale.

 • Validate eligibility (rich results): Google's Rich Results Test checks whether your markup qualifies for supported features and flags blocking errors and warnings.